jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-manager.md

 - list: list the available guests.
 - status [GUESTNAME]: print the current status of GUESTNAME.
 If GUESTNAME is not given, print the status of all guests.

+Passing -v or -vv will increase the logging written to the logfile.
+The terminal will always show only error messages, regardless of the logfile.

 For a detailed help on available options please use:
 `xenguest-manager --help`